- 1 Background

 Burke Full Finger Sailing Glove

 This is one of the most comfortable sailing gloves.
 The fabric used is Amara synthetic leather, its design is ergonomic, and has 3 long fingers, and ¾ thumb and index fingers.

-The Duragrip slit palm and XT Kevlar finger reinforcements are intended to provide a flatter area with minimum wrinkling for excellent grasp.
-These reinforcements are extended towards the sides.
-The back of the glove is ventilated through a stretch mesh, and the contoured Neoprene wristband is anti-snag.
+The durable grip is comfortable, while the back of the glove is ventilated through a stretch mesh, and the contoured Neoprene wristband is anti-snag.

-A cutout is provided for the sailor’s watch and the double touch tab closures cutout secures the glove in place.
+A cutout is provided for the sailor’s watch and the double velcro tab closures cutout secures the glove in place.

 Harken Sport Men’s Spectrum 3/4 Finger Gloves

 With material identified as Black Magic, and the construction of the palm area of this glove containing a 50-percent blend of it, Harken Sport has done something incredible with sailing gloves.

 The Black Magic material, mixed with 30-percent nylon and 20-percent rubber, provide a combination of strength, durability, and comfort that can stand up to the punishment you can give them.

 The low profile design won’t mess with your watch and slim construction removes seam size and improves dexterity.
 The base of the fingers is treated to air-cooled comfort with mesh vents and these gloves have a tab built-in for quick and easy pull-on or pull-off action.